rickbot-dot/xploitable/README.md

 * Panic GUI: Show a more graphical error screen with auto-restart when a kernel panic is encountered.

 * Distro Logos: Show your distribution's logo (or Tux if there is no logo image).
-  Alternative to the Linux kernel option that shows Tux on the screen in non-X TTYs.
+  Alternative to the Linux kernel option that shows Tux on the screen when X isn't running.

 * X Programs on Boot: Patches some aspects of Linux to run X11 apps as the init program (for example, running a graphical OS installer on boot).
+Don't really see the use for this besides live OS.

 None of these are enabled by default but can be enabled by:

-* **For desktop users:** Using the Xploitable Hacker app.
+* **For desktop users:** Using the Xploitable Manager.
 It is available if you requested to install it during the bootable installer.
-If not installed, you can install it via `xploitable install-desktop-ui`.
+If not installed, you can install it via `xploitable install-gtkmgr`.

 * **For servers and advanced desktop users:** Using the `xploitable` command.
 To enable a module use `xploitable enable`.
 To do the opposite use `xploitable disable`. `xploitable` is available via your